azurecitadel/azurecitadel.github.io/labs/iothub.md

 ## Setup a device identity

 -   Access the IoT Hub instance through the portal
-    - Click on "All Resources" - this will list all the resources under your subscription
+    - Click on **All Resources** - this will list all the resources under your subscription
-    - Select the IoT Hub instance created in previous step for e.g., iothubpractice
+    - Select the IoT Hub instance created in previous step for e.g., **iothubpractice**
--   Scroll through the options in the newly opened blade and select "IoT Devices"
+-   Scroll through the options in the newly opened blade and select **IoT Devices**
 -   Click on **+ Add** button
--   Give a unique device id say "iot-practice-dev"
+-   Give a unique device id say **iot-practice-dev**
 -   Select authentication type as **Symmettric Key**
 -   Check the Auto Generate Keys
 -   Check the Enable under **Connect device to IoT Hub**
 -   Click on save

-## Simulate a device on your machine and send messages to your IoT Hub instance
+## (Optional) Simulate a device on your machine and send messages to your IoT Hub instance

--   Pre-Requisites:
+-   Pre-Requisites: (TBD)